-Attribute Values Comment

-Access type read, write

-Data type byte, short, int,

-long, float, double

-Alignment 0 aligned

-1 to one less than the first byte of the data is alignment

-data type size bytes away from natural alignment.

-processor means access is atomic with respect

-Atomicity to other taska on processor.

-smp means access is processor atomic,

-and atomic with respect to all pro-

-cessors in an SMP.

-memory means that access is smp atomic,

-and atomic with respect to all access

-to the memory including DMA.
+Values Attribute Comment read, write Access type Data type byte, short, int, long, float, double aligned Alignment 1 to one less than the first byte of the data is alignment data type size bytes away from natural alignment. processor means access is atomic with respect Atomicity to other taska on processor. means access is processor atomic, smpand atomic with respect to all processors in an SMP. means that access is smp atomic, memory and atomic with respect to all access to the memory including DMA.